Jonathan357611/polybar-lyrics/README.md

 ### IMPORTANT

 **PLEASE READ**
-My program currently uses a free and not-so-good lyrics api (api.textyl.co) which experiences **lots** of downtime, so sadly it isnt uncommon that you wont see any lyrics in your polybar :(
+My program currently uses a free and not-so-good lyrics api (api.textyl.co) which can have some downtime, so sadly it isnt uncommon that you wont see any lyrics in your polybar :(

 ## Installation 💿